michaelbjames/copilot-study/README.md

 ## Task 3
 You are playing the role of a data scientist.
 You need to create a couple plots.
 Your subtasks are:
 1. Create a fibonacci function.
-It should be fast enough to produce fib(50) quickly (use some memoization technique).
+It should be fast enough to produce fib(50) in
+  <1 second (use some memoization technique).
 2. Plot the log of the fibonacci function up to 50.

 3. Create a dataset from the _first digit_ of each fibonacci number up to 50.